thaining7/Bamazon/README.md

 # Introducing Bamazon Manager, your management solution for certified ACME goods

+## Description

-## Bamazon Manager allows you to manage your storefront by viewing your current products for sale, viewing your inventory, adding to your inventory and adding new products.
+Bamazon Manager allows you to manage your storefront by viewing your current products for sale, viewing your inventory, adding to your inventory and adding new products.
 To use Bamazon Manager, simply type node bamazonManager into the terminal.

+## Screenshots

 Here are some screenshots demonstrating how the Bamazon Manger app works: